• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This is a new version of Vegetarian Bean Chili from the one I posted when I first started the website.
-And, boy is it a winner.
+And, boy, is it a winner.
 It’s from my good friend and talented jewelry designer, Mary B. Hetz.

 Veggie-Chili